rutuja07091/whoop-dashboard/README.md

 Two parallel tracks feed this project, and both are labeled honestly throughout:

-- **`dbt_project/`** is illustrative scaffolding — it shows exactly how the churn-risk model (category tagging, churn-language detection, Reddit downweighting, revenue-at-risk scoring) would be built on WHOOP's real warehouse, but it isn't connected to one.
+- **`dbt_project/`** is illustrative scaffolding; it shows exactly how the churn-risk model (category tagging, churn-language detection, Reddit downweighting, revenue-at-risk scoring) would be built on WHOOP's real warehouse, but it isn't connected to one.
 - **`amplitude_project/`** is real.
-152 individually-verifiable reviews were collected by hand, tagged the same way the dbt model tags them, and ingested as real events into Amplitude — which is what the live dashboard numbers above are actually querying.
+152 individually verifiable reviews were collected by hand, tagged the same way the dbt model tags them, and ingested as real events into Amplitude, which is what the live dashboard numbers above are actually querying.

 Full writeups, including data sources, sample-size caveats, and design decisions worth digging into, are in `dbt_project/README.md` and `amplitude_project/README.md`.

 ## About this project

-Built by Rutuja Hande out of genuine interest in how WHOOP's product and analytics teams think about churn risk — not assigned, not required, just a question that seemed worth actually answering instead of guessing at.
+Built by Rutuja Hande out of genuine interest in how WHOOP's product and analytics teams think about churn risk not assigned, not required, just a question that seemed worth actually answering instead of guessing at.

 [rutujahande09@gmail.com](mailto:rutujahande09@gmail.com)